IBISWorld talks clothing exports amid COVID-19.

 However, the Knitted Product Manufacturing industry has bucked this trend to achieve a 13.2% increase in revenue over the same period, to $90.6 million.

-"However, export revenue has increased by 37.1% during the COVID-19 pandemic, providing a lifeline to Australian businesses,’ said IBISWorld Senior Industry Analyst Ross Dean.
+"However, export revenue has increased by 37.1% during the COVID-19 pandemic, providing a lifeline to Australian businesses," said IBISWorld Senior Industry Analyst Ross Dean.

 The upside of COVID-19

 The pandemic disrupted supply across North Asia, which typically accounts for close to 40% of the Global Apparel Manufacturing industry.

-"For example, Australian exports of knitted apparel to Japan jumped by more than 320% in 2019-20, and exports across the Men’s and Boys’ Wear Manufacturing industry increased by 33.9%,’ said Mr Dean.
+"For example, Australian exports of knitted apparel to Japan jumped by more than 320% in 2019-20, and exports across the Men’s and Boys’ Wear Manufacturing industry increased by 33.9%," Dean said.

 Export markets step up

 The drop in China’s output was only temporary, but it has expanded export opportunities for Australia’s clothing manufacturers, especially with recent tariff reductions on apparel exports to New Zealand.